Dricovw/JavaChess/README.md

 The ChessPiece class is a common class and serves as a context for all chess pieces.

-## Facade Structure Pattern
+## Facade Design Pattern
+Tim began simplifying game interactions by consolidating subsystems and logic under a Facade.
+Players interacting with the facade delegate requests to underlying subsystem classes, reducing complexity.
-The Facade pattern is implemented in a file "ChessGameFacade," which is an interface and is used in the GameLogic class.
+The Facade pattern is implemented in a file called "ChessGameFacade," serving as an interface and used in the GameLogic class.
+The GameLogic class, written in JavaScript, contains all chess game logic.
+ChessGame initiates most of the game, with logic stored in the GameLogic class.
+ChessGame frequently interacts with GameLogic, inheriting from the "ChessGameFacade" interface where high-level methods are stored.
-Game logic, as the class states, is a JavaScript that has all the Game logic of the Chess game written.
-Chessgame initiates most of the game, but the logic is stored in the gamelogic class.
-Chessgame interacts a lot with the Gamelogic that inherits it from the "ChessGameFacade" interface where high-level methods are stored.

 ## Singleton Design Pattern
 On the other hand, Drico was working on a Singleton Design Pattern.